Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.comboTimeout

-This represents the number of seconds after which the combo counter will be cleared.
+This indicates the number of seconds after which the combo counter is reset.

-The default is 10 seconds, meaning that the combo counter will be reset to 0 if there is no input for 10 seconds.
+The default is 10 seconds, and the combo counter will reset to 0 if there is no input for 10 seconds.

 If the combo counter reaches 0, Power Mode will be suspended until the combo counter reaches the number set by powermode.comboThreshold again